 Tetbury to Sherston Gloucestershire 13 miles

 The great thing about biking is that you can eat and drink as much as you like.
-This ride is brilliant for pubs, with a first stop at Shipton Moyne and the wonderfully named Cat & Custard Pot, where you can stop for a drink and watch the horses clip clop by from the nearby stables.
-Back in the saddle and it’s only 4 miles before you reach the Rattlebone Inn, where they serve sumptuous sausage and mash, before finishing up at the excellent Hare & Hounds Hotel for tea and their rather delicious lemon drizzle cake.
+This ride is brilliant for pubs, with a first stop at Shipton Moyne and the wonderfully named Cat & Custard Pot, where you can stop for a drink and watch the horses clip-clop by from the nearby stables.
+Back in the saddle and it’s only four miles before you reach the Rattlebone Inn, where they serve sumptuous sausage and mash.
 Food and bike heaven.

 Stay overnight at the Hare & Hounds in Tetbury – with extensive grounds, boutique rooms and really excellent food.